Massages aren’t just for “spa days.”

 Can I Get a Medical Massage at a Spa?

-Hot Stone Massages are relaxing, but they’re not the same thing as a medical massage.
+There are many different types of massage.
+Hot stone and Swedish massages are relaxing, but they’re not the same thing as a medical massage.

-Medical massage therapy, on the other hand, has a different goal in mind: healing.
+A medical massage treatment, on the other hand, has a different goal in mind: healing.

 Find Real Pain Relief